 Among our customers, they have only been importing apparel, PE tarpaulins and stainless steel laser cut tooling at this stage.
 Furniture is also big in Vietnam, but a lot of the materials are actually imported from China.

-Our customers also import from India and Thailand, but it’s a fairly small number.
+Our clients also import from India and Thailand, but it’s a fairly small number.
 China is still the top manufacturing destination for our users, followed by Vietnam.

 Jing: Comparing to China, what are the advantages of importing from Vietnam?
 What are the best products be imported from Vietnam?